solyarisoftware/blomming_api/README.md

 Blomming_api gem (and usage examples in this github project) are now in a "prerelease" phase; many todo tasks need to be completed (I'll publish a more stable release by January 2014).

-### v.0.3.15
+### v.0.3.16
-- Prerelease: 2 January 2014
+- Prerelease: 3 January 2014
-- buy endpoints: completed!
-Carts endpoints must be verified with blomming tech team.
-- sell endpoints: almost completed.
-Orders/Shipping Profiles endpoints must be verified with blomming tech team.
 - endpoints test script examples improved.
+- buy endpoints: completed, but *Carts* endpoints must be verified with blomming tech team.
+- sell endpoints: completed, but *Orders/Shipping Profiles* endpoints must be verified with blomming tech team.

 ### v.0.3.3